speedata/pdfa11y/README.md

 the [pdfa.org technique sample PDFs](https://pdfa.org/techniques-for-accessible-pdf/)
 and tabulates pdfa11y's verdict against each file's filename-encoded expectation (`_F<n>` means "should fail", anything else means "should pass").
-The test never fails on a mismatch — it produces a `CROSS_VALIDATION.md` report at the repo root for human review.
+The test never fails on a mismatch, it produces a `CROSS_VALIDATION.md` report at the repo root for human review.

 ```sh